 JEWISH NATIONAL FUND'S PREMIER ISRAEL PODCAST

-Welcome to IsraelCast, Jewish National Fund's premier podcast where we share stories of interesting people doing fascinating work all over Israel.
+Welcome to IsraelCast, Jewish National Fund's premier Jewish podcast where we share stories of interesting people doing fascinating work all over Israel.
 New episodes are released every other Wednesday.
 You can listen to Israel's number 1 podcast right here but make sure you never miss an episode by subscribing to us on iTunes, Google Play, or Soundcloud – simply search for IsraelCast.
 And while you’re at it, rate and review us so that it makes it easier for more people to find us.
 Happy listening!

 Episode 37 - This week on IsraelCast, we are joined on the line by Erez Ben-Yosef, Associate Professor in the Department of Archaeology and Ancient Near Eastern Cultures at Tel Aviv University, a Fulbright scholar, and the Head of the Timna Valley Archaeological Expedition.
 In this fascinating conversation, Ben-Yosef shares his experience working at the Timna mines, where archaeologists have found the remains of a pregnant woman, probably of Egyptian origin, as well as remains from textiles, food and organic matter.